 Presented by Dr John Willison (Senior Lecturer, University of Adelaide)

-Please join Dr John WIllison as he presents an interactive seminar and workshop for university colleagues in NSW.
+Dr John WIllison presented an interactive seminar and workshop for university colleagues in NSW.

 Many have adapted the Research Skill Development (RSD) Framework so that the concepts underlying it are useful in their context.
 Example modifications include the Work Skill Development (WSD) framework for WIL, or the Optimising Problem Solving (OPS) pentagon for Engineering.
 The resulting family of models is called MELT: Models of Engaged Learning and Teaching.

 MELT provides a variety of models that share core features and that can help you facilitate student cognitive engagement with content while developing a raft of thinking skills.

 Part A 10.30-12.30 Learn about or retune your understanding of the six facets of thinking in the MELT and adapt these to your context in a collaborative environment.

 Part B 1.30-4.00 Use your adapted version of MELT to plan specific learning activities.